Rick's Free Auto Repair Advice

 Now for the downsides of an AGM battery

-• Easily and permanently damaged if overcharged or charged with a traditional battery charger.
-So you MUST use a charger specifically built to charge these types of batteries.
-That’s also why you shouldn’t jump to install and AGM style battery in a vehicle designed for a flooded battery.
-Most alternators have a charging rate of close to 14.4 volts.
-That’s too high for an AGM battery.
+• Easily damaged— AGM batteries can be easily and permanently damaged if overcharged or charged with a traditional battery charger.
+You MUST use a charger specifically built to charge these types of batteries.

-They’re a lot more expensive than traditional flooded example of agm battery replacement cost.
-What is an AGM batterylead acid batteries.
-In late 2023, a group 35 lead acid battery sells for $184 at Batteries Plus stores.
+• They cost more— They’re much more expensive than traditional flooded lead-acid batteries.
+In late 2023, a group of 35 lead-acid batteries sold for $184 at Batteries Plus stores.
 The same battery size in an AGM runs $259.

 ©, 2014 Rick Muscoplat